modonohoe/print-smoothies/README.md

 ## **Site Overview**

 Print(smoothies) is a fictional smoothie bar in Dublin's city centre.
-This program has been developed to allow customer's to preorder their items or set up a reoccuring order to collect every week.
+This program has been developed to allow customer's to preorder their smoothie for collection.
 The program is linked via API to a Google Sheet which management can use to see data on the orders.

 ## **Table Of Contents**